Providing More Reliable, More Affordable and More Sustainable Energy to as Many People as Possible

 $500 million of capital

-the joint investment by TotalEnergies, BP, Equinor and Shell targets a broad range of solutions, including solar home systems, mini/metro grids, Clean Cooking solutions and technologies such as e-mobility, energy storage and management solutions.
+The joint investment by TotalEnergies, BP, Equinor and Shell targets a broad range of solutions, including solar home systems, mini/metro grids, Clean Cooking solutions and technologies such as e-mobility, energy storage and management solutions

 As the effects of global warming become more visible, nations, both developed and emerging, are now faced with the essential task of a large-scale transformation, particularly of their energy systems.
 Beyond the technological and financial challenges it poses, this transition process must be just if it is to succeed.
 It must provide the least developed countries with the clean, reliable and affordable energy they need for their growing populations aspiring to a higher standard of living.